 Email infrastructure refers to background processes that enable getting your email delivered.
 Email authentication is a way of providing proof to ISPs that the email is from you and not from a forge.

-Successful email deliverability is possible only when you have a strong email infrastructure.
+Successful cold email deliverability is possible only when you have a strong email infrastructure.
 It is a bedrock that includes IP addresses, your Mail Transfer Agent, Bounce Handling, and many more.

 The following are the eight major things to consider about your email infrastructure,